GHG Inventory Glossary

 Terrestrial Carbon Sequestration

 It is the process through which carbon dioxide (CO2) from the atmosphere is absorbed by trees, plants and crops through photosynthesis, and stored as carbon in biomass (tree trunks, branches, foliage and roots) and soils.
 The term "sinks" is also used to refer to forests, croplands, and grazing lands, and their ability to sequester carbon.
 Agriculture and forestry activities can also release CO2 to the atmosphere.
 Therefore, a carbon sink occurs when carbon sequestration is greater than carbon releases over some time period.
-(USEPA3)
+(USEPA)

 Total Organic Gases (TOG)